oliversalzburg/iac-aws-bootstrap/README.md

 > [!CAUTION]
 > **Extremely opinionated solution ahead!**

+- Single file ignition.
 - Globally addressable resource names (S3) are fully randomized.
 - State store and lock table reside in home region.
 - State store and lock table are encrypted with multi-region KMS key.
+- Resulting identifiers are stored in KMS encrypted SSM parameters.
-- State _and_ keys are replicated to secondary region.
-Keys are additionally replicated to a "keystore region".
+- State, lock, and keys are replicated to secondary region.
+Only keys are additionally replicated to a "keystore region".
 - State and replica have distinct log buckets in their respective regions.
 - State version history and log history are maintained through lifecycle management.
-- Resulting identifiers are stored in encrypted SSM parameters.

 Out of scope: